 - A medical doctor verifies the injuries sustained will have a permanent physical or psychological impact.

-- The injured victim suffers intense physical pain and mental anguish as a direct result of the accident.
+- The injured victim suffers intense physical pain and mental anguish due to the accident.

 - Disfigurement, deformity, humiliation, or embarrassment will limit future job prospects.